aci-ref/facilitation_best_practices/activities/05-assistance.md

 <a name="routes"></a>
 <h2>Establishing Communication Routes for Providing Assistance</h2>

 To effectively support researchers in their use of ACI resources, a set of routes by which researchers can obtain assistance should be well-advertised.
 It is crucial to utilize multiple established communication routes for assistance when the Facilitator most directly supports a specific ACI resource (a campus computing center, for example).
 Facilitators should also be aware of and clearly identify external assistance resources, especially those of external ACI resources (e.g., other institutional ACI resources, national computing centers, commercial cloud services, etc.).
 Below, we discuss the implementation and applicability of several communication routes for providing assistance, and later discuss effective communication strategies.

-Common Assistance Routes
+<h3>Common Assistance Routes</h3>

 While each of the below communication routes for providing assistance is powerful on its own, it is valuable to have multiple routes from which to choose to cater to various situations and researcher preferences.
 At the same time, it is a good strategy to avoid having too many routes, so as not to overwhelm researchers with the number of choices and so that the options are clear to researchers.

-Email and email-based ticket systems
+> #### Email and email-based ticket systems

-In comparison to other assistance routes, email is often best for addressing issues that can be easily understood and whose solutions can be readily communicated without the need for significant back-and-forth conversation.
-Email contact is also the most common gateway to other assistance routes, especially when contact is initiated by the Facilitator.
-Finally, email follow-ups can and should be used after providing assistance to a researcher via one of the other assistance routes, in order to recap the conversation and to document specific details that the researcher may not have recorded or remembered.
+>In comparison to other assistance routes, email is often best for
+>addressing issues that can be easily understood and whose solutions can
+>be readily communicated without the need for significant back-and-forth
+>conversation.
+Email contact is also the most common gateway to other
+>assistance routes, especially when contact is initiated by the
+>Facilitator.
+Finally, email follow-ups can and should be used after
+>providing assistance to a researcher via one of the *other* assistance
+>routes, in order to recap the conversation and to document specific
+>details that the researcher may not have recorded or remembered.

-Many ACI organizations leverage an email-based ticket or other issue tracking system for managing and responding to user support requests.
+> Many ACI organizations leverage an email-based ticket or other issue tracking system for managing and responding to user support requests.
 This approach typically provides a convenient, single point of access for email-based support requests from users, allow a consolidated view of past issues and requests, and come with built-in features for ease of collecting metrics.
 Alternatives include the use of a single, dedicated email address monitored by one or more Facilitators and possibly other ACI staff, as long as the ownership of each new request can be made clear among these staff.
 Typically, individual staff email addresses are much less effective and add unnecessary confusion for users, especially if there are multiple individuals providing assistance or when staffing changes occur.
 Furthermore, the use of individual email addresses often leads to confusion between multiple Facilitators when assisting the same user(s), over time, and can impede the collection of metrics.

-Scheduled appointments
+> #### Scheduled appointments

-There are times when email (or any other assistance route) may be insufficient, such that a scheduled, and preferably in-person, meeting is necessary.
+> There are times when email (or any other assistance route) may be insufficient, such that a scheduled, and preferably in-person, meeting is necessary.
 Examples include, but are not limited to, issue troubleshooting that would require many back-and-forth emails, instances